Tattoo Aftercare and Healing

 When cleaning the tattoo area, avoid submerging it in water or other liquids for long periods of time.
 As such, swimming and sweating activities like workouts should be avoided for 2-3 weeks post-session.

 As the tattoo scabs, the placement area will feel very itchy; do not pick on it and just allow it to go through its normal healing process.
-Apply a thin layer lotion or healing ointment if the skin’s acute drying necessitates.
+Apply a thin layer of aftercare ointment only as it starts to scab and dry; it is best practice to do this everyday, every after wash.

 The wound scabs will slowly peel off and the ink will gradually surface.
 If scabbing comes off prematurely, or if it is accidentally scraped off, there is a chance that parts of the tattoo would look faded or in flesh tone.
 It would usually take days or weeks before the ink surfaces over flesh tones.
 In the case that the tattoo would still look faded after fully healing, you may schedule for a retouch.